Serial Number Tracking

-Serial numbers are used in a variety of ways, and Finale Inventory is designed to be very flexible and will accommodate a wide range of lot id numbering schemes.
+Serial numbers are used in a variety of ways, and Finale Inventory is designed to be very flexible and will accommodate a wide range of serial numbering schemes.

-For example, when a product is received with a supplier's lot id number already on it, the serial number can be used in one of three ways: it can be assigned as the external lot id number, it can be used as the internal serial number, or a completely new lot id number can be created.
+For example, when a product is received with a supplier’s serial number already on it, the serial number can be used in one of three ways: it can be assigned as the external serial number number, it can be used as the internal serial number, or a completely new lot id number can be created.